 \section{Abstract}

 In this article we determine feasible parameter sets for (what could potentially be) commutative association schemes with noncyclotomic eigenvalues that are of smallest possible rank and order.
 A feasible parameter set for a commutative association scheme corresponds to a standard integral table algebra with integral multiplicities that satisfies all of the parameter restrictions known to hold for association schemes.
-For each rank and involution type, we generate an algebraic variety for which any suitable integral solution corresponds to a standard integral table algebra with integral multiplicities, and then try to find the smallest suitable solution.
-Our main results show the eigenvalues of commutative association schemes of rank 4 and nonsymmetric commutative association schemes of rank 5 will always be cyclotomic.
-In the rank $5$ cases these our conclusions rely on calculations done by computer for Gröbner bases or for bases of rational vector spaces spanned by polynomials.
-We give several examples of feasible parameter sets for small symmetric association schemes of rank 5 that have noncyclotomic eigenvalues.
+For each rank and involution type, we generate an algebraic set for which any suitable integral solution corresponds to a standard integral table algebra with integral multiplicities, and then try to find the smallest suitable solution.
+The main results of this paper show the eigenvalues of association schemes of rank $4$ and nonsymmetric association schemes of rank $ 5$ will always be cyclotomic.
+In the rank $5$ cases, the results rely on calculations done by computer for Gröbner bases or for bases of rational vector spaces spanned by polynomials.
+We give several examples of feasible parameter sets for small symmetric association schemes of rank $5$ that have noncyclotomic eigenvalues.

 \subjclass[2010]{Primary 05E30; Secondary 13P15}

 \keywords{association schemes, table algebras, character tables}